 Comment: The staff recommends that this condition be fulfilled prior to the issuance of a grading permit.
 The applicant has submitted evidence of "No Further Requirements Determination" from the Maryland Department of the Environment dated November 23, 2004, which was issued pursuant to Maryland law authorizing a Voluntary Cleanup Program for properties contaminated by controlled hazardous substances or oil.
-It is unclear the local government's authority on this issue; however, since the Department of Environmental Resources recommends this condition, the staff recommends that the Planning Board adopt it as part of the approval of these plans.
+Since the Department of Environmental Resources recommends this condition, the staff recommends that the Planning Board adopt it as part of the approval of these plans, based on the explanation below as stated in e-mail dated, October 25, 2005, Meyer to Lareuse, for review of the materials cited above.